Donate

 Tip 4: Reach out for help

 If you have OCPD, be willing to accept two potentially uncomfortable truths: You can’t do everything alone and you have blind spots.
 Get in contact with self-help groups or online forums where people share their OCPD experiences.
-This can help you learn more about how the disorder affects people in different ways.
+Some online therapy platforms also offer group support.
+Talking to others can help you learn more about how the disorder affects people in different ways.
 You’ll also learn how others cope with the negative aspects of OCPD.

 Encouraging someone with OCPD to reach out for help